NathanGros/Game-of-life-v2-C/README.md

 Execute gol.exe to launch

-The grid size can be changed by altering "n" and "m" global values
+The grid size can be changed by altering "grid_w" and "grid_h" global values

 Press "r" to reset and randomize the screen